 8. Sedona Ridge Saw

 With a specially designed 8-Ply rating for rocks, the Sedona Ridge Saw is an all-terrain ATV/UTV tire ready for the harshest conditions.
-The tire’s rubber compound wards off cuts, chips, and abrasions, ensuring an extended tread life.
-It features an aggressive all-terrain lug tread pattern and a reinforced sidewall that makes it damage-proof.

 Pros